medoidai/binder-conda-sample-repo/README.md

-# Binder conda-based environment (sample repository)
+# Binder conda-based environment

+A Binder-compatible repo with an environment.yml file.

 You can interact with all notebooks online using **Binder:**